native-land-digital/next-nld/README.md

 - Updating link on feature lists to be dynamic on front map (link to current site)
 - mobile layout front page map
 - translation: should only rebuild the front page, how to provide strings to it?
-- reducing size of bulma, creating custom build, or just writing 100% custom CSS
+- reducing size of bulma, creating custom build, or just writing 100% custom CSS]
+- Adding modal to front loader

+Next up:

+- Layout with a secondary horizontal menu along the top there, add
+  - User Management
+  - API
+  - Research
+  - Profile
+  - Dashboard which is the default, just some links or something?
+Some help etc
+  - Logout
+- Proper database models and researcher editing
+- API
+- Adding good error handling for API responses across app

 ## To fix

 - Potentially dockerizing for development ?
 - Not taking Dockerfile values when creating Postgres DB (taking local Postgres stuff instead?!)
+- Making sure Typescript is actually being used, lol, not just .tsx files
+- Adding links into the footers
+- Adding the HTML content and layout for the pages
+- Issue with Mapbox glyphs not showing (maybe need a different recipe?)
+- Setup an external blog and move posts over to there

 ## Database structure notes